-Any following group will be considered out of position if it (a) is taking more than the allotted time to play and (b) reaches the tee of a par 3 hole and the hole is clear, fails to clear the tee of a par 4 hole before the preceding group clears the putting green or arrives at the teeing ground of a par 5 hole when the preceding group is on the putting green.
-Both (a) and (b) must apply for a group to be out of position.
+Any following group will be considered out of position if it, a) is taking more than the allotted time to play, and b) reaches the tee of a par-3 hole and the hole is clear, fails to clear the tee of a par-4 hole before the preceding group clears the putting green or arrives at the teeing ground of a par-5 hole when the preceding group is on the putting green.
+Both a) and b) must apply for a group to be out of position.

 NOTE: The Committee reserves the right, at any time, to time a group when the Committee deems it necessary.
-Players should also be aware that the Committee may assess a "bad time" to a player in a group which is out of position if the player makes no effort to help his group get back in position.
+Players should also be aware that the Committee may assess a “bad time” to a player in a group which is out of position if the player makes no effort to help his/her group get back in position.
 An example of this would be a player who unduly delays play between shots.

 Pace of Play Penalties

 The following are the penalties, in sequence, for any player in a group out of position who takes more than 40 seconds to play a stroke when it is his turn to play:

 • 1st bad timing exceeding the allotted time – Warning